MetythornPenn/pykhmernlp/docs/index.md

 - [Reference](reference.md)
 - [Support](support.md)

 ## Installation

-To install KhmerNLP, you can use pip:
+To install PyKhmerNLP, you can use pip:

 ```shell
 pip install pykhmernlp